PostHog/posthog.com/contents/blog/new-pricing.md

 ## How much cheaper are the new base events?

-At lower volumes, our new event pricing is 80% cheaper than before – it's ideal for tracking the behavior of logged-out users, such as users on your marketing website.
+At lower volumes, our new event pricing is 80% cheaper than before.
+In real terms this means:

+1. Someone sending us 10 million events a month would **save $9,060 a year** if they disabled person profiles for all events.

+2. They would still **save $4,404 a year** if they enabled person profiles on 50% of their events.

 We expect people to use a combination of events with and without person profiles, which you can see visualized below.